BekaMan95/Lara-Mail/README.md

         "contact_info": "sender address (links)"
     }
     ```
-    use form data if you want to attach files and use key "attachment" for the file.
+    **if you want to tryout file attachement:** attach files and use key "attachment" for the file.
-    **if you want to tryout file attachement:** try the 'dev' branch.

 ---